jialongl/mingus/README.markdown

 remember filename and position.
 This can be very useful with audiobooks or working with language courses.

-Global bookmarking shortcuts C-x r b and C-x r m are overwritten in Mingus' global map to have alike functionality, and C-x r d is set to mingus-bookmark-delete.
-The function mingus-bookmark-set (C-x r b) takes currently playing file + its current elapsed time.
-Buffer position is ignored.
-Mingus-bookmark-jump will jump to a bookmark.
+Global bookmarking shortcuts `C-x r b` and `C-x r m` are rewritten in Mingus' global map to provide functionality alike, and `mingus-bookmark-delete` (`C-x r d`) is added.
+The function `mingus-bookmark-set` (`C-x r m`) records the currently playing file and its current elapsed time.
+Position of the cursor in the buffer is ignored. `mingus-bookmark-jump` jumps to a bookmark.
 It inserts the file into the current playlist when it is not yet there.

 Mingus stays home